The After Party

 17 Min read time

-Ted Mathys chats with Chris Martin about his new collection, Becoming Weather.
+An Interview with Chris Martin on Becoming Weather.

 Chris Martin’s second book of poems, Becoming Weather, solidifies his reputation as one of our most sociable poets.
 Encountering Martin’s buoyant, casually cerebral work feels a bit like entering a party he is hosting.
 You, dear reader, have never met him, but when you show up at his house, he throws open the door expectantly, gives you a bear hug and a beer, and then earnestly asks you to “accompany me / through the deformations” of modern life.